jtv/libpqxx/include/pqxx/doc/datatypes.md

       // Does T have a value that should translate to an SQL null? static constexpr bool has_null{true};

-      // Does this C++ type always denote an SQL null, like with nullptr_t? static constexpr bool always_null{false};
+      // Does this C++ type _always_ denote an SQL null, like with nullptr_t? static constexpr bool always_null{false};

+      // Is `value` a null?
       static bool is_null(T const &value)
       {
-        // Return whether "value" is null.
         return ...;
       }

+      // Return a null.
       [[nodiscard]] static T null()
       {
-        // Return a null value.
         return ...;
       }
     };
     }
 ```

-If you have a type like `int` that doesn't have a null value but you need to
+(In writing an application, if you have a type like `int` that doesn't have a
-pass or parse an SQL value that may be null, you can use `std::optional<int>`
+null value but you need to pass or parse an SQL value that may be null, you can
-instead.
-An `optional` without a value is a null.
+use `std::optional<int>` instead.
+An `optional` without a value is a null.)

 You may be wondering why there's a function to produce a null value, but also a
 function to check whether a value is null.
 Why not just compare the value to
 the result of `null()`?
-Because two null values may not be equal (like in SQL,
+Because two null values may not be equal.
+It could be
-where `NULL` is not equal to `NULL`).
-Or `T` may have multiple different null
+like in SQL, where `NULL` is not equal to anything including `NULL`.
+Or there
-values.
-Or `T` may override the comparison operator to behave in some unusual
+may be several different null values.
+Or `T` may override the comparison
-way.
+operator to behave in some unusual way.

 As a third case, your type may be one that _always_ represents a null value.
 This is the case for `std::nullptr_t` and `std::nullopt_t`.
 In a case like